cabbagejs/cabbage/README.md

 $ cabbage run
 ```

-To start the broccoli server, you can run either `broccoli serve` or `cabbage run` and visit your application at [localhost:8000](http://localhost:8000)
+To start the broccoli server, you can run `cabbage run` and visit your application at [localhost:8000](http://localhost:8000)

 ## The name